 Welcome

-to Spring 2024
+to the Spring 2025 semester

 The Art and Music Department offers a variety of courses in art history, studio art, digital and web design, music history, music technology and performance.
 We run a tutorial lab in Bliss 302 and oversee our art, CAMEO and music student clubs.